Louise Latimer (actress)

 Louise Latimer (March 6, 1913 – June 16, 1973) was an American film actress.
 She starred opposite John Wayne in the 1937 California Straight Ahead!.

-Born in Brooklyn, New York, she graduated from Erasmus Hall High School.
 On Broadway, Latimer portrayed Jean in The Scene of the Crime (1940) and Lydia in When in Rome (1934).
+She arrived in California on December 19, 1935, to begin working in films.
+She studied with drama coach Lela E. Rogers.

 During World War II, she was active with the American Red Cross and various Catholic charities, helping to promote the war effort.

+Personal life

+Latimer married scenario writer Erwin Gelsey on June 13, 1936, in Denver, Colorado.